-Tier PASTORAL LEADER RESPONSIBILITIES PASTORAL LEADER ATTRIBUTES TYPICAL DUTIES Pastoral Leader Tier 5 The Pastoral Leader Tier 5 is responsible for: The Pastoral Leader Tier 5 will demonstrate the following : (1) Coordinating the work of staff engaged in the holistic development of the designated group of students in the light of the values and ethos of the school. (a) leading the overall pastoral care of the designated cohort of students under the overall direction of Senior Leadership (a) a clear vision of and support for the school's mission and its underlying values and ethos (2) Monitoring the holistic development of students through observing their academic, social, spiritual and physical well-being, and addressing areas of concern through appropriate interventions. (b) providing professional development and monitoring improvement of teachers' professional practice in areas of identified need in conjunction with Senior Leadership, and/or (b) leadership capacity - a broad vision of holistic pastoral practice, initiative, perseverance, acceptance of responsibility, effective organisational skill, ability to engage in professional discourse and to communicate appropriately, and ability to foster cooperation and collegiality (3) Monitoring the behaviour of the student cohort in accord with the school's behaviour management policy and procedures. (c) induction and mentoring of beginning teachers, and/or (c) ability to research and analyse school behavioural management programs and student well-being issues to determine areas of success and areas for improvement and to develop plans to address these (4) Organising pastoral activities for the group including camps, retreats, etc. and assisting with the organisation by other personnel of activities which enhance the informal curriculum. (d) pastoral care of staff engaged within the designated areas of responsibility, and/or (d) empathy with young people and an ability to relate positively with them (5) Keeping abreast of best practice in the area of student care and welfare through on-going professional reading and research, and providing for the professional learning of staff in line with these developments. (e) other appropriate duties as required by the Principal. (e) ability to relate professionally to other staff members so as to provide a role model of successful pastoral practice and to challenge inappropriate practice at all levels (6) Managing the performance of staff involved in pastoral care through on-going professional discourse, collegial support, observation of practice, facilitation of reflective responses to issues, and formal and informal goal-setting and appraisal.
+Tier PASTORAL LEADER RESPONS BILITIES PASTORAL LEADER ATTRIBUTES TYPICAL DUTIES Pastoral Leader Tier 5 The Pastoral Leader Tier 5 is responsil e Pastoral Leader Tier 5 will monstrate the following : (1) Coordinating the work of staff engaged in the holistic development of the designated group of students in the light of the values and ethos of the school. (a) leading the overall pastoral care designated cohort of students un direction of Senior Leadership a clear vision of and support for the school's mission and its underlying values and ethos (2) Monitoring the holistic development of students through observing their academic, social, spiritual and physical well-being, and addressing areas of concern through appropriate interventions. (b) providing professional developm monitoring improvement of teac professional practice in areas of in conjunction with Senior Leade chers' identified need leadership capacity - a broad vision of holistic pastoral practice, initiative, perseverance, acceptance of responsibility, effective organisational skill, ability to engage in professional discourse and to communicate appropriately, and ability to foster cooperation and collegiality (3) Monitoring the behaviour of the student cohort in accord with the school's behaviour management policy and procedures. (c) induction and mentoring of begi and/or nning teachers, (c) ability to research and analyse school behavioural management programs and student well-being issues to determine areas of success and areas for improvement and to develop plans to address these (4) Organising pastoral activities for the group including camps, retreats, etc. and assisting with the organisation by other personnel of activities which enhance the informal curriculum. (d) pastoral care of staff engaged wird designated areas of responsibilit empathy with young people and an ability to relate positively with them (5) Keeping abreast of best practice in the area of student care and welfare through on-going professional reading and research, and providing for the professional learning of staff in line with these developments. (e) other appropriate duties as requ Principal. ired by the (e) ability to relate professionally to other staff members so as to provide a role model of successful pastoral practice and to challenge inappropriate practice at all levels (6) Managing the performance of staff involved in pastoral care through on-going professional discourse, collegial support, observation of practice, facilitation of reflective responses to issues, and formal and informal goal-setting and appraisal.

 Tier PASTORAL LEADER RESPONSIBILITIES PASTORAL LEADER ATTRIBUTES TYPICAL DUTIES (f) an appropriate level of professional qualification both formal and informal and/or relevant experience, particularly in the areas of effective pastoral practice (7) Providing for the induction of beginning teachers and their on-going mentoring programs in collaboration with Senior Leadership personnel and other Pastoral Leaders. (g) professional activity through membership of professional associations and on-going professional development.
 (8) Contributing to the leadership of the school through active participation in staff and middle leadership meetings, and through close collaboration with other Pastoral Leaders, teaching staff and appropriate Senior Leadership personnel to review pastoral frameworks and plan future directions in pastoral care.
 (9) Regularly communicating with stakeholders (students, parents, school personnel) to affirm student growth and to collaborate in addressing issues of concern.
-(10)
+(10) Managing financial and material resources within the area of responsibility including the formulation of budgets and the expenditure of allocated funds.